thiagowfx/thiagowfx.github.io/content/posts/2024-08-06-kubectl-print-all-secret-values-in-plain-text.md

 <!--more-->

 **Edit(2024-08-08)**: It turns out I made a mistake.
-The effect of the post below is akin to `kubectl describe [...] -o yaml`.
+The effect of the post below is akin to `kubectl get [...] -o yaml`.
 I'll keep the post for bookkeeping purposes anyway.

 Basically, something like: